iPaulPro/PolymarketAttestActionModule/README.md

 - For all other CLOB API calls, a "Level 2" CLOB Client is required.
 - The Level 2 CLOB Client is initialized with an API Key, which can be created by signing a message with a L1 Client.

-## Open Action Modules
+## Open Action Module

-All that's needed for initialization of the Open Action module is the Question ID of the market being shared.
+All that's needed for initialization of the Open Action Module is the Question ID of the market being attached to the publication.

 The initialization calldata ABI is: